747 Wing House: Design

-The main house comprises two separate buildings linked together on three levels and uses two wings and two horizontal stabilizers from a Boeing 747-100.
+The main house comprises two separate buildings linked together on three levels and uses two wings and two horizontal stabilizers from a Boeing 747-131.
 The lower house is partially open air and has 18 ft ceilings topped with the left 747 wing.
 The upper structure creates the main house and uses the right wing as the main roof and two horizontal stabilizers as the roofs of the main bedroom and bathroom.

 Execution

-Hertz convinced the client to purchase the 747 airplane, originally worth about $25 million when Boeing completed it in 1970, for US$35,000.
+Hertz convinced the client to purchase the Boeing 747, originally worth about $25 million when Boeing completed it in 1970, for US$35,000.
 Mark Thompson of Thompson Aviation sold the airplane and his team detoxified, cut apart, and transported the plane for airlift.
 Using a laser and the cut-off saws at the Victorville Airport, home of the second largest airplane graveyard in the nation, the cockpit and tail were removed and the fuselage cut longitudinally.
 Next, transverse sectioning reduced large segments of fuselage and the wings to a manageable size for transport.
 A truck carried the parts, measuring 47 by 125 ft, successfully without damage.
 Seven California Highway Patrol vehicles escorted the truck during the night and closed multiple lanes of three major freeways, State Routes 2 and 15, and US Route 101, to accommodate the vehicle.
 The wings traveled from the Southern California Logistics Airport aircraft boneyard to Camarillo Airport in Camarillo, California, located 10 miles from the site.
 At that point, because each wing weighed approximately 20,000 lbs and the only way to transport such heavy, unwieldy sections to a remote destination was from above (navigation by truck was deemed impossible), the wings needed to be cut in two for proper positioning for transport by helicopter, which was completed by a Columbia Model 234 operated by Columbia Helicopters Inc. of Portland, Oregon and took over two hours to complete.
 The helicopter positioned the wings on a large pile of tires at the site.
 The wings were then spliced back together and lifted onto columnar supports, attaching the custom fabricated steel brackets on the columns to the engine mounts on the wings.
 The wings touched the ground at few points creating minimal foundation requirements.